 About this review

 Caroline reviews technology, AV and smart devices for Real Homes, helping to identify the products that are worth the investment and those that are better left on the shelf.
-All reviews are based on real use at home to help make our recommendations the most relevant to our readers as they can be.
-This particular review was written after several months of use, after the Hisense Roku TV was purchased in August 2020.
+All reviews are based on actual use at home to help make our recommendations as relevant to our readers as possible.
+This particular review was written after several months of use, after we purchased the Hisense Roku TV in August 2020.